 Java Primate Rescue Centres

 We now have two sites, one in East and the other in West Java.
-By the end of 2018 we had returned 135 primates, across three species (33 Javan gibbons, 12 grizzled langurs and 90 Javan langurs).
+By the end of 2019 we had returned 159 primates, across three species (Javan gibbons, grizzled langurs and Javan langurs).
 Most have adapted well to their environment, and some have given birth, strongly indicating that rehabilitation and captive breeding programmes can work.
 With each release, and ongoing monitoring, we learn more about the complexity of the process.
 Our aim remains to rescue, rehabilitate, breed and release these endangered animals back to the wild.

 This work is only possible with the generous donations of individual supporters.
-In 2015, we spent just under £150,000 in Java covering the costs of our team headed by experienced primatologist Made Wedana and all the expenses for maintaining both sites – from maintenance of enclosures to veterinary expenses; food and supplies for the animals under our care; and daily post-release monitoring.
+Every year we spent just under £165,000 in Java covering the costs of our team headed by experienced primatologist Made Wedana and all the expenses for maintaining both sites – from maintenance of enclosures to veterinary expenses; food and supplies for the animals under our care; and daily post-release monitoring.
 We make a little go a long way and strive to ensure that every pound is well-spent.Donate

 Made Wedana, Director Javan Primate Programme